FurkanGozukara/Stable-Diffusion/Tutorials/Generate-Studio-Quality-Realistic-Photos-By-Kohya-LoRA-Stable-Diffusion-Training-Full-Tutorial.md

 ### Installation changed a little bit after my video

-Select option 1 to install with torch v1.12

 Select option 2 to install with torch v2

 ### Commands - I suggest you to install torch 1.13, xformers 21 and then execute cudnn py file